-How 'The Mary Tyler Moore Show' Theme Song Became My Life's Score
+How 'The Mary Tyler Moore Show' Scored My Life

 It was 6 a.m. on a Monday morning in late January, and I’d become a commuter.
 The word itself was bad enough, but the reality was worse — my first-day anxiety had inspired me to arrive at the bus station more than 20 minutes prior to my bus’s scheduled departure time, and now I was surrounded by other equally-cold commuters whose attitude about the whole scene had been soured by years and years of time stuck in traffic at the hands of a cranky driver.
 The positive attitude I’d initially had about the transportation portion of my first day of work quickly dissipated in the freezing temperatures, and I stuck my earbuds in as far as they would go as I boarded the bus and tried to settle in for a nap.
 We began pulling out of the parking lot, and instead of whatever circa-2011 top hits pop song I was trying to play, I heard this:

 Who can turn the world on with her smile?

 Who can take a nothing day, and suddenly make it all seem worthwhile?